For each condensate-producing HVAC component, install a corrosion-resistant drain pan under the equipment.

-See the Compliance Tab for related codes and standards requirements and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Certified Homes, and Indoor airPLUS.
+See the Compliance Tab for related codes and standards requirements and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Single-Family New Homes, and Indoor airPLUS.

 As air passes through the cold evaporator coil of an air conditioner or heat pump, its temperature is lowered below the saturation point.
 The moisture condenses out and falls as liquid into a collector positioned under the coil.
 This collector is a gutter-like device or shallow pan, which manufacturers call the primary condensate drain pan or just the condensate pan.
 The objective of the condensate drain pan is to thoroughly collect and then direct the condensate water to a condensate drain (Figure 1).
 While older HVAC systems used steel pans, today the major equipment makers use different plastic materials to build a smooth-surfaced, rust-proof condensate pan.
 To assist drainage and prevent pooling, some manufacturers slope the base of the pan toward the drain openings (KC Hart and Company).

 As the pan fills, it must continually drain to prevent it from overflowing and causing damage to the equipment and to the surroundings.
 Clogged drain lines and overflowing drain pans from equipment located in attics, basements, and closets can go undetected long enough to cause severe water damage in ceilings, floors, and walls.
 Poorly draining pans can collect stagnant water that can become a breeding ground for algae and bacteria (see KC Hart and Company).
 The drain pan should be checked periodically to look for stagnant water, blocked drain lines, overflowing pans, or corroded and leaking pans (Figure 2).